Residual Entropy of Glasses and the Third Law Expression: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:equilibrium}, the rigorous definition of equilibrium is given.
-In Sec.~\ref{sec:Thermodynamic-space}, the definition of TCs is given along with some of relevant notions.
-In particular, the notion of frozen coordinates is critical to understanding the anthropomorphic feature of entropy.
-The essential parts of Secs.~\ref{sec:equilibrium} and \ref{sec:TC} were already given in a previous study \cite{StateVariable}.
-However, the third law is so fundamental that it is difficult to give full understanding without logical completeness, and hence, they are included here with some rearrangements.
-On this basis, we construct an appropriate expression for the third law, which is described in Sec.~\ref{sec:third-law}.
-In Sec.~\ref{sec:glass-transition}, a few of interesting debates on the residual entropy at the glass transition are resolved to demonstrate the advantage of the present study.
-In Sec.~\ref{sec:conclusion}, the main results are summarized.
+In Sec.~\ref{sec:equilibrium}, a rigorous definition of equilibrium is presented.
+In Sec.~\ref{sec:Thermodynamic-space}, the definition of TCs is given, together with several relevant notions.
+In particular, the notion of frozen coordinates plays a crucial role in clarifying the anthropomorphic feature of entropy.
+The essential elements of Secs.~\ref{sec:equilibrium} and \ref{sec:TC} were already given in a previous study \cite{Shirai18-StateVariable}.
+However, because the third law is of such fundamental importance, a logically complete exposition is indispensable.
+For this reason, these materials are included here, with some rearrangements.
+On the basis of this framework, an appropriate formulation of the third law is developed in Sec.~\ref{sec:third-law}.
+In Sec.~\ref{sec:glass-transition}, several intriguing arguments concerning residual entropy at the glass transition temperature are examined, thereby illustrating the advantage of this study.
+Finally, Sec.~\ref{sec:conclusion} summarizes the main results.